borisdayma/docs/docs/started.md

         wandb.log({'epoch': epoch, 'loss': loss})
 ```

+### 3d.
+Saving files (optional)

 Anything saved in the `wandb.run.dir` directory will be uploaded to W&B and saved along with your run when it completes.
-This is especially convenient for saving the literal weights and biases:
+This is especially convenient for saving the literal weights and biases in your model:
 ```python
 model.save(os.path.join(wandb.run.dir, "mymodel.h5"))
 ```